pomcho555/cv-pomcho555/README.md

 - Develop a MLOps and data platform from A to Z

-- Develop 10 crawlers including message queue
+- Developed 10 crawlers including message queue

 - Develop products under **BUSINESS THINKING**